Wonder Future

-Wonder Future is the eighth studio album by Japanese rock band Asian Kung-Fu Generation, released on May 27, 2015 through Sony Music subsidiary Ki/oon Music.
+Wonder Future is the eighth studio album by Japanese rock band Asian Kung-Fu Generation, released on May 27, 2015, through Sony Music subsidiary Ki/oon Music.
 The album is the first by the band to not feature art by artist Yusuke Nakamura.

 Release

-The album was released on May 27, 2015 in Japan.
+The album was released on May 27, 2015, in Japan.
 The album was followed by two tours, one through Japan and one through Europe.
 The song "Easter" was released as a single earlier in the year.
-In addition, the song "Standard" was included on the band's Nano-Mugen Compilation 2014.
+In addition, the song "Standard" was included on the band's Nano-Mugen Compilation 2014 and used for Nikon 1 J4 commercial song.
 The song "Planet of the Apes" was used as the theme song for the show Replay & Destroy.

+On 21 May 2025, the band will be releasing a re-recording of second track "Little Lennon" called "Little Lennon (Born in 1976 ver.)" as part of double A-side single "MAKUAKE/Little Lennon".
+The re-recording is arranged by Shigeru Kishida from Quruli.

 Track listing

 Personnel

 Adapted from the album liner notes.